Today’s Reading: 2 Kings 11-12

 PRAYER FOR TODAY:

-Lord Jesus, Your servant and apostle tells us, “First of all that supplications, prayers, intercessions, and giving of thanks be made for all men, for kings and all who are in authority, that we may lead a quiet and peaceable life in all godliness and reverence” (1 Timothy 2:1-2).
+Lord Jesus, Your servant and apostle tells us, “Therefore I exhort first of all that supplications, prayers, intercessions, and giving of thanks be made for all men, for kings and all who are in authority, that we may lead a quiet and peaceable life in all godliness and reverence” (1 Timothy 2:1-2).
 That’s a tall order, Lord.
 It’s easy to pray every day for those I like, but I have a problem with some leaders.
 I know that these instructions are not optional.
 I am to love everyone!
 Therefore, I pray for a large dose of Your love and grace to fill my life 24/7.
 In Your all loving Name, Amen!

 100 PERSONAL WORDS: